First uploaded April 8, 2019

 So, how do you say, in visual terms, "don't be stupid, don't drink and drive," after all the slogans and visuals that have said the same thing before and that seem to have been ignored?
 Perhaps a way to move forward is to rework the statement, to something more blunt, like, "alcohol can actually make you stupid," the way Volkswagen's new print ad series on beer, tequila, and vodka, has done.
 After the statement rework, the visual poetry for the same statement should flow easy, even prolifically, free from accidents.

 So, therefore, don't come telling us now artists shouldn't create art from a plan.
 That's alcoholic!
 Probably even stupid!

-LIKE any porn business, Pornhub would defend its and porn's existence as necessary to procreation.
+Pornhub's new "Beesexual" genre section.
+Like any porn business, Pornhub would defend its and porn's existence as necessary to procreation.
 Can you indeed imagine life without instigators of continuing libido, with everyone looking at sex either the way Puritans claimed they looked at it as (as if costumes, religious or otherwise, aren't fetish material by themselves) or the way some of us look at it now―as a boring activity?
 My God, we'll have an aging population, threatening our future workforce and military numbers!
 Can you imagine no more than a million Filipinos alive in a future of screaming for water to wet their lips atop a parched planet, all because we got scared of bringing babies to Earth and got ourselves dry and soft?
 Such a tragic story!

 But, lest you get us wrong, we're not here to defend porn.
 We're here to laud Pornhub's "Beesexual" concept hatched from within its corporate social responsibility department extending porn's usual defense stance to the area of bee preservation.
 This is art!